jedlimke/prairiefiregaming.com/policies/accessibility.md

 ## Our Commitment

 We'll always listen, consider your needs, and do what we reasonably can within our resources and constraints.
-If we can't accommodate you, we'll tell you honestly and as early as possible so you can make an informed decision about participation.
+If we can't accommodate you, we'll tell you honestly and as early as possible so you can make an informed decision about playing.

 ## Questions?